Celebrating Our Passion: Revisiting The Glove Nerd Encyclopedia

 A coating that covers (as the name suggests) three-quarters of the glove, this coating fully covers the palm and a portion of the back, a benefit to those working in jobs where more protection or coverage could be needed.

-Due to the very nature of the work required, deciding on the right anti-impact glove can often come with its own unique set of challenges, in addition to the usual things you might look for when searching for a new glove: injury prevention capabilities, material used and so on.
+Due to the very nature of the work required, deciding on the right anti-impact glove can often come with its own unique set of challenges, in addition to the usual things you might look for when searching for a new glove: injury prevention capabilities, the material used and so on.
 Where can you even get started?

 Luckily, the American National Standard for Performance and Classification for Impact-Resistant Gloves (ANSI/ISEA 138) is here to help.
 The standard, created earlier this year, provides a consistent, uniform classification system for impact protection equipment in North America.

-As the market for impact-resistant gloves expanded, with newer materials and products constantly appearing, there was little way for customers and end users (that’s you, reader!) to know the difference between each, when trying to decide on the right glove for their specific impact-related task.
+As the market for impact-resistant gloves expanded, with newer materials and products constantly appearing, there was little way for customers and end-users (that’s you, reader!) to know the difference between each, when trying to decide on the right glove for their specific impact-related task.

 ANSI/ISEA 138 was designed to lessen this burden.
 With testing methods standardized, a clear classification system put in place and claims by manufacturers now able to be verified by a governing body, those choices are now much easier, allowing you to make an informed decision when it comes to your Anti-Impact gloves – and your safety.